Documentation Site Content Approval Policy

 Rockefeller Archive Center (RAC) documentation consists of the policies, workflows, processes, manuals, plans, and standard forms that are integral to the operations of the RAC and are intended for long-term use.
-In order for RAC staff to control, use, and share this documentation, the RAC maintains a central platform at docs.rockarch.org.
-All documentation on the platform is available to RAC staff and select documentation can also be made available to external users.
+In order for RAC staff to use, share and manage this documentation, the RAC maintains a central platform at docs.rockarch.org.
+All documentation on the platform is available to RAC staff and select documentation is available to external users.
 This facilitates transparency and version control of our institutional processes, as well as an opportunity to share archival documentation with the larger archival community and other interested users.

 This policy defines the approval process by which documentation is selected, designated as internal or public, added to docs.rockarch.org, and revised.

 All documentation, whether internal-facing or public-facing, must be approved for addition to docs.rockarch.org by the RAC Assistant Director for the relevant function area.
 Documentation that is made publicly available must also be approved by the Director of Archives and the President.
 All public content is shared under a Creative Commons Zero (CC0) public domain dedication, and all project-associated code is made available on the RAC organizational GitHub under an MIT License.

 - Identify documentation or policies that are appropriate to add to the platform.
 Good candidates define RAC policies and procedures, serve as a reference resource for essential RAC operations, and are intended for long-term use.
 To be considered for the platform, all policies must have been finalized and approved by the relevant Assistant Director, the Director of Archives, and the President as RAC policies.

 - Propose addition of the documentation or policy.
 Content must be approved by the RAC Assistant Director for the relevant function area.

 - Decide if the documentation will be internal to the RAC or public.
 The Director of Archives and President must approve all public content.